 Language is a beautiful medium through which people can communicate their expressions and thoughts to other native people.
 However, there are certain words in every language whose equivalent aren’t available in foreign languages.
+These are untranslatable words, and they are used in their original form even in other languages.
+We have collected the ten words that don’t have equivalents in another language.

 1. Saudade (Portuguese): Describes a melancholic longing for something that is lost or may never have existed.
 This word shows emotions such as nostalgia, yearning, and bittersweet remembrance.
 It’s the ache for a childhood home that no longer stands, the faint echo of an unfinished love story.
 The Portuguese celebrate a day dedicated to Saudade, a testament to its profound impact on their culture.